Arkiteckt/final-project-Orlando/README.md

 * Your project contains a `README.md` file that explains what your project is and how to use it

-* Covid Tracker that shows total cases worldwide for the last 6 months -->Includes Deaths, Confirmed and Recovery total worldwide -->Also include buttons to get to CDC page
+* Covid Tracker that shows total cases worldwide for the last 6 months
+* Includes Deaths, Confirmed and Recovery total worldwide
+* Also include buttons to get to CDC page
--->Search bar to search by gender, race and nationality -->Map (Trying to figure out how to add a map)
+* Search bar to search by country, race, gender and nationality
+* Map (Trying to figure out how to add a map)